School trips to Berlin

 In fact, we’d argue that there’s nowhere better to learn about the Nazis and the Holocaust and the Cold War than Berlin, thanks to the many fantastic museums and historical sites that bring 20th-century history to life for your 21st-century students.

-And, even if you’re not in Berlin for the history, you may want to take some time to visit one of the many excellent museums, such as the Checkpoint Charlie Museum, the Jewish Museum and the Story of Berlin.
+Regardless of whether you're on a history school trip to Berlin, or your focus is on another subject, you may want to take some time to visit one of the many thought-provoking museums, such as the Checkpoint Charlie Museum, the Jewish Museum or the Story of Berlin.

 Get your students talking!

 But it’s not just about history.
-Berlin is a great choice for a trip to discover German culture through practising the language.
+Berlin is a great choice for a trip to discover German culture by practising their language skills.

 We can even arrange for your students to have German lessons at a specialist language school in the city, which is a great option for groups preparing for their GCSE or A-level exams.

-Regardless, while you’re exploring the city, students will have plenty of opportunities to discover the culture and practice their German skills.
+Regardless, while you’re exploring the city, students will have plenty of opportunities to discover the culture and test their speaking, listening and reading abilities.

 A creative city